Ainu folk music: Tonkori

 The tonkori, an onomatopoeic description of the sound the instrument produces, is a plucked string instrument and generally has five strings made out of gut.
 Unfretted and played open, the tonkori is limited in tones by the number of strings.

 The tonkori is played by both men and women and commonly serves as musical accompaniment to yukar or dances and rituals, although solo-performances have been noted as well.

 Kakko

-The kakko was a percussion instrument similar to the tambourine, used for accompanying yukar or shamanistic rituals.
-It was made by stretching animal skin over a cylindrical ring commonly made out of willow or larch, and its drumbeater was done by wrapping dogskin over a branch.
+The kakko is a percussion instrument similar to the tambourine, used for accompanying yukar or shamanistic rituals.
+It is made by stretching animal skin over a cylindrical ring commonly made out of willow or larch, and its drumbeater is done by wrapping dogskin over a branch.

 Cirektekuttar

 The cirektekuttar (referred to in Sakhalin as henyudo, ionka or pehkutu), was a cylindrical wind instrument made out of the root of a reed indigenous to northern Japan, and is thought to have been similar in style and usage as the didgeridoo developed by Indigenous Australians.